ibm-cloud-docs/watsonxdata/ingest_rstapi_cli.md

    |`--user`|User name of the user connecting to the instance.|
    |`--url`|Base url of the location of {{site.data.keyword.lakehouse_full}} cluster.|
    {: caption="Table 2" caption-side="bottom"}

+   `ibm-lh data-copy` returns the value `0` when ingestion job is completed successfully.
+When ingestion job has failed, `ibm-lh data-copy` returns a non `0` value.
+   {: tip}

 4. Run the following command to get the status of the ingest job: